 Link building is an SEO strategy that involves creating valuable content on your website to include shareable information in hopes to receive a backlink in return.
 A link-building strategy aims to provide interesting enough content that will compel others to share it in their own blog and social media posts.

 Receiving backlinks from reliable sources lets Google know your website is real and valuable.
 Not only do backlinks increase your website’s visibility, but also its domain authority score.
-Websites with a higher domain authority are more likely to rank in voice search.
+Websites with a higher domain authority are more likely to rank in voice searches.

 Focus on creating content that supports your link-building strategy by sharing data and statistics, expert insights from your customer’s experience, and other insightful anecdotes that inspire your reader.
 Position yourself as an industry expert, but keep the language simple and factual.

-Tip #2: Evaluate your content
+Tip #2: Evaluate Your Content

 In general, it’s a good rule of thumb to aim for an 8th-grade reading level when producing content.
 Keep the information straightforward, conversational, and readable to appeal to the masses.